3 oz pancetta, chiffonade

 Put two ladles of the reserved pasta water into the skillet with the sprouts, cover.
 Return the pan to medium heat if you had the pan sitting off heat.
 The sprouts will steam to a nice tender finish while the pasta finishes cooking.

 When the pasta is done to al dente, drain it, and return the noodles to the pot.

 Pour in the sprout mixture and toss to combine.

 Quickly pour in the egg mixture, tossing and stirring as you go.
 If you have someone in the kitchen helping, have them pour the eggs while you toss.
-If you are alone, remember that a little speed with the eggs turns everything into a luscious sauce, so you mlight dump and stir and then scrape and stir.
+If you are alone, remember that a little speed with the eggs help the pasta water and oil turn into a luscious sauce, so you might dump and stir and then scrape and stir.
 If the eggs sit too long without moving around with the spaghetti, you may end up with scrambled eggs.
 Tasty, but not as pretty.